leahtsdudley/testing/kq_epic_post.md

     `pull_requests`.`id` DESC
 ```

 Simply swapping `issues.state` for `pull_request.status` wasn't enough for these queries.
-Thus we explored other optimizations, including breaking out subqueries, forcing or ignoring an index, and reorganizing the query structure, none of which showed improvements[^1].
+Thus we explored other optimizations, including breaking out subqueries, forcing or ignoring an index, and reorganizing the query structure, none of which showed improvements[^labels].
 We even considered storing label ids in a new column on `issues` to eliminate the extra joins, but that presented its own big lift that was far outside the scope of this epic.

 So, like the dwarves in the mines of Moria, we dug deeper to determine _who_ was hitting these queries.
 Over a period of 30 days, we found that between the two queries, all calls were coming from only 4 users within 4 repos.
 More interestingly, all 4 users were GitHub apps mimicking merge queue functionality.
 One in particular was routinely causing around 10k events every 20 minutes.
 With this new information, our minds turned towards rate limiting.
 Unfortunately, rate limits are set based on individual app installations and cannot be applied by query fingerprint, so they were too blunt to deploy here.